khacnhat/start-points-languages/README.md

-Note: The languages and their test frameworks are slowly being moved from this one repo into separate repos in https://github.com/cyber-dojo/start-points-languages where Travis builds their docker images and tests their start-point files.
+Note: The languages and their test frameworks are slowly being moved from this one repo into separate repos in https://github.com/cyber-dojo/start-points-languages where Travis builds their docker image, tests their start-point files, and pushes the docker image to dockerhub.

 The [languages_list](https://github.com/cyber-dojo/start-points-languages/blob/master/languages_list)
 file contains one line for each repo that has been moved to https://github.com/cyber-dojo/start-points-languages